 I've learned many things from YouTube videos but if you want to succeed at homesteading you are going to need a wise and loyal someone in real life and nearby to help you.
 That may be a problem.

 Your new neighbors may not like Catholics.
-They may have already insulting encounters with city folks.
+Many Protestants don't.
+The neighbors may have already had insulting encounters with city folks.
 They may resent you because you and people like you are buying up property and making things more expensive for the locals.
 You might find yourself a pariah before you even meet your closest neighbor.
 If you inadvertently messed up in your social interactions, being out there alone with hostile neighbors may be very bad for you.

 Someone may be muttering right now, "But Dymphna, we have to get out of the city, and we need to do it NOW."
 I understand but don't run off half cocked with no plan.
 You might be better served by moving to a small city or town or finding a largely Catholic planned community.
 I know everyone mocked Ave Maria when it was built in Florida but that, or a situation like it, might be a far more realistic option for you than homesteading.